5 Reasons to Enjoy Spaghetti Squash Today

 Folate supports the formation and development of new cells and may help prevent birth defects, making this squash an ideal food for pregnant women.
 This nutrient can also help filter out homocysteine from your blood and promote cardiovascular health.”

-4. Could help regulate blood sugar: One of the interesting things about spaghetti squash is that it’s made up mostly of carbohydrates.
+4. Could help with blood sugar: One of the interesting things about spaghetti squash is that it’s made up mostly of carbohydrates.

 And while carbohydrates sometimes get a bad rap, they’re not always the worst thing for your body.